jamorham/python-usb-wixel-xdrip/HOWTO.md

 Within [xDrip+](https://jamorham.github.io/#xdrip-plus) select `WiFi Wixel` in `Data source` settings section and add `raspberry.local:50005` in to `List of Receivers` or whatever your Raspberry Pi hostname is.

+Using `raspberry.local:50005` may not work on all android devices, if it doesn't try instead using the IP address, eg `192.168.5.123:50005` in the `List of Receivers` replacing with the real ip address.

 After reboot you can check the script is running with:
 `sudo screen -r wixel`